kushanii/jekyll-now/_posts/2020-6-4-EE-Specs.md

 We actually began discussing Lesson 2 already, when we talked about the difficulty of coming up with chapters, sections, and sub-sections in the table of contents.
 At the heart of Lesson 2 is the following question: how do you break down the complexity of your design, such that the specification is easy to understand for the reader?

 The way human beings make sense of new knowledge is through layers of abstraction.
 Once those layers are identified, our brains start peeling away, and dividing and conquering the information in front of us.
 As the writer of the specification, you need to identify these layers of abstraction and communicate them to the reader.
 This can be a fine line to walk on.
 At every layer, you want to go into the appropriate level of detail.
 You do not want to gloss over details and risk being imprecise, yet you need to avoid overwhelming the reader with information that is not needed to achieve the level of understanding needed at that layer.
-This is what the discipline known as systems engineering is all about.

 How did the writers of the IBM PC spec tackle this task?
 I identified three levels of abstraction (Abstraction Levels 0,1,2) that serve as a good example of the right level of complexity to shoot for at each level.